LewisCM14/restaurant-booking-app/README.md

 - The site is deployed via [Heroku](https://heroku.com/).
 The steps to deploy are as follows:

-    *It is assumed the GitHub repository for the project is setup correctly as this point.
-Ensure all requirements for the project are added to the requirements.txt file prior to deployment.
-It is also assumed that the Django project is setup as intended, necessary dependencies installed with all apps required added to the INSTALLED_APPS variable within settings.py.
+    *It is assumed the GitHub repository for the project is setup correctly as this point.*

+    *Ensure all requirements for the project are added to the requirements.txt file prior to deployment.
+The command **pip3 freeze --local > requirements.txt** can be ran in the terminal to do this.*

+    *It is also assumed that the Django project is setup as intended, necessary dependencies installed with all apps required added to the INSTALLED_APPS variable within settings.py.
 For this project the booking app is all that is required.*

     * STAGE ONE - Create a New App in Heroku